ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

-Invitae RCV003534697 SCV000830755 uncertain significance Familial adenomatous polyposis 1 2023-10-09 criteria provided, single submitter clinical testing This sequence change replaces serine, which is neutral and polar, with cysteine, which is neutral and slightly polar, at codon 2385 of the APC protein (p.Ser2385Cys).
+Labcorp Genetics (formerly Invitae), Labcorp RCV004564402 SCV000830755 uncertain significance Familial adenomatous polyposis 1 2024-07-17 criteria provided, single submitter clinical testing This sequence change replaces serine, which is neutral and polar, with cysteine, which is neutral and slightly polar, at codon 2385 of the APC protein (p.Ser2385Cys).
 This variant is present in population databases (no rsID available, gnomAD 0.003%).
 This variant has not been reported in the literature in individuals affected with APC-related conditions.
 ClinVar contains an entry for this variant (Variation ID: 578813).
-Advanced modeling of protein sequence and biophysical properties (such as structural, functional, and spatial information, amino acid conservation, physicochemical variation, residue mobility, and thermodynamic stability) performed at Invitae indicates that this missense variant is not expected to disrupt APC protein function.
+Advanced modeling of protein sequence and biophysical properties (such as structural, functional, and spatial information, amino acid conservation, physicochemical variation, residue mobility, and thermodynamic stability) performed at Invitae indicates that this missense variant is not expected to disrupt APC protein function with a negative predictive value of 95%.
 In summary, the available evidence is currently insufficient to determine the role of this variant in disease.
 Therefore, it has been classified as a Variant of Uncertain Significance.

-Ambry Genetics RCV001026091 SCV001188406 uncertain significance Hereditary cancer-predisposing syndrome 2019-01-23 criteria provided, single submitter clinical testing The p.S2385C variant (also known as c.7154C>G), located in coding exon 15 of the APC gene, results from a C to G substitution at nucleotide position 7154.
+Ambry Genetics RCV001026091 SCV001188406 uncertain significance Hereditary cancer-predisposing syndrome 2025-02-14 criteria provided, single submitter clinical testing The p.S2385C variant (also known as c.7154C>G), located in coding exon 15 of the APC gene, results from a C to G substitution at nucleotide position 7154.
 The serine at codon 2385 is replaced by cysteine, an amino acid with dissimilar properties.
 This amino acid position is not well conserved in available vertebrate species.
-In addition, this alteration is predicted to be tolerated by in silico analysis.
-Since supporting evidence is limited at this time, the clinical significance of this alteration remains unclear.
+In addition, in silico predictors for this gene do not accurately predict pathogenicity.
+Missense alterations in APC are not a common cause of disease (Spier I et al. Genet Med.
+2024 Feb;26(2):100992).
+Based on the available evidence, the clinical significance of this variant remains unclear.

 The information on this website is not intended for direct diagnostic use or medical decision-making without review by a genetics professional.
 Individuals should not change their health behavior solely on the basis of information contained on this website.
 Neither the University of Utah nor the National Institutes of Health independently verfies the submitted information.
 If you have questions about the information contained on this website, please see a health care professional.